MichalisPapadakis/LegSimulation/README.md

   3. Save the contents of the repository in the src folder.

-  3a.
-Either directly download the contents:
+  * *  3a.
+Either directly download the contents (notice the `.` in the end of the second command.This doens't create a parent folder):

   `cd ~/<your_workspace>/src`

   `git clone https://MikePapas@bitbucket.org/csl_legged/legsimulation.git .`

-  3b.
+  * * 3b.
 Or download the to another folder, named `folder` and create a symlink the packages to src:

   `cd ~/<folder>`